sankalpdayal/carnd_term1_p3/README.md

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I tested the final model for 2 different driving speeds to test the limits.
+Video run1.mp4 show car driving in autonomous mode at speed 12 and run2.mp4 at speed 9.

 ###4.
 Training resources
 I tried training on both GPU and CPU.
 I noticed that it took about 6 hours to train on CPU and about 30 min to 40 min on GPU.